soupi/learn-haskell-blog-generator/src/02-hello.md

 A Haskell source file is composed of definitions.

-The most common type of definitions have the following form:
+The most common type of definition has the following form:

 ```hs
 <name> = <expression>